Colom History, Family Crest & Coats of Arms

 The age-old Hebrides islands and the west coast of Scotland are the ancestral home of the Colom family.
 Their name comes from the Scottish name MacCallum, which means "the son of the gillie of Callum."
 However, the full form of the name was used until the 17th century.
 The Callums were an import branch of the Clan McLeod of Raasay.

 The surname Colom was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from very early times.

-Important Dates for the Colom family
+Early History of the Colom family

 This web page shows only a small excerpt of our Colom research.
 Another 126 words (9 lines of text) covering the year 1636 is included under the topic Early Colom History in all our PDF Extended History products and printed products wherever possible.

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, Colom has been spelled Callum, MacColum, MacCallum, Colum, Callam, Callem, Calam and many more.

 Early Notables of the Colom family (pre 1700)